 Revise these topics for an initial assessment test covering Theory of the Firm when you start the course in September.
-Review your micro booklets on these topics
+Review your micro booklets on these topics and make Cornell Notes on each topic.

 - 3.1.3 Production, costs and revenue - 3.1.4 Competitive and concentrated markets